 a system of buying securities at regular intervals, using the same amount of cash for each purchase, over a considerable period of time regardless of the prevailing prices of the securities, resulting in having bought the total at an average cost.

-So really what is being said that if you just keep buying at regular intervals, you’ll be OK.
 Many times this is used as a response to folks who want to “time the market” or “beat the market”, just buy it at regular intervals, and you should be OK.

 - Beating the Market, this one astounds me that experts keep using it, but luckily it helps me, so maybe I should stop complaining.
 All of these experts throwing money around like drunken sailors in a strip club, helps keep the indexes growing, and strangely they don’t beat the market (and if they do, it is for a very short period of time).
 You know who really beat the market well?
 Bernie Madoff, he did a great job of beating the market (I hear).